Stranger Things: Top 5 Filming Locations & Fun Facts About Them | FindGuide Blog

 Stranger Things: Top 5 Filming Locations & Fun Facts About Them

-If you’re a Stranger Things fan and dream of stepping right into Hawkins, good news—many filming locations from the series exist in the real world, and you can visit them.
-From eerie forests to Hawkins High School and the Byers family home, these spots offer the perfect chance to relive your favorite scenes.
-Whether you're planning a themed trip or simply love cinematic travel, here are the top 5 Stranger Things filming locations to explore.
+If you’re a Stranger Things fan and dream of stepping right into Hawkins, good news – many Stranger Things filming locations exist in the real world, and you can visit them.
+Creepy forests, Hawkins High, and the Byers’ house let you step right into your favorite Stranger Things scenes.
+If you love filming locations or just want a themed tour, check out the top 5 Stranger Things film locations you need to see.

 Where Was Stranger Things Filmed?